Limited Project Availability

 A variety of tools are available for optimizing images.

-GIMP, a free alternative, also provides extensive features for image manipulation.
+• GIMP: A free alternative that provides extensive features for image manipulation.

 These tools often employ techniques like lossy compression, which reduces file size by slightly lowering image quality in a way that's often imperceptible to the human eye.